indieweb/wordpress-micropub/readme.txt

 To add a new release to the WordPress plugin directory, run `push.sh`.

-To set up your local environment to run the unit tests:
+To set up your local environment to run the unit tests and set up PHPCodesniffer to test adherence to [WordPress Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/php/) and [PHP 5.3 Compatibility](https://github.com/wimg/PHPCompatibility):

-1. Install [PHPUnit](https://github.com/sebastianbergmann/phpunit#installation), e.g. `brew install homebrew/php/wp-cli phpunit` with Homebrew on Mac OS X.
+1. Install [Composer](https://getcomposer.org).
+Composer is only used for development and is not required to run the plugin.
+1. Run `composer install` which will install PHP Codesniffer, PHPUnit, the standards required, and all dependencies.

+To configure PHPUnit

 1. Install and start MySQL.
 (You may already have it.)
 1. Run `./bin/install-wp-tests.sh wordpress_micropub_test root '' localhost` to download WordPress and [its unit test library](https://develop.svn.wordpress.org/trunk/tests/phpunit/), into `/tmp` and `./temp` by default, and create a MySQL db to test against.
 [Background here](http://wp-cli.org/docs/plugin-unit-tests/).
 Feel free to use a MySQL user other than `root`.
 You can set the `WP_CORE_DIR` and `WP_TESTS_DIR` environment variables to change where WordPress and its test library are installed.
 For example, I put them both in the repo dir.
 1. Open `wordpress-tests-lib/wp-tests-config.php` and add a slash to the end of the ABSPATH value.
 No clue why it leaves off the slash; it doesn't work without it.